Darwinian Conservatism and the Liberal Welfare State

 Foucault’s Concept Discipline: A Systematic Analysis

-Graduate Essay by Govert Schuller Introduction In this essay I will primarily focus on the pivotal Foucauldian concept of discipline as developed in his influential 1975 study Discipline and Punish: The Birth of the Prison (hereafter DP).
-The plan of the paper is to first connect the concept with its immediate neighboring terms, especially punishment … Continue reading “Foucault’s Concept Discipline: A Systematic Analysis”
+Introduction.
+In this essay I will primarily focus on the pivotal Foucauldian concept of discipline as developed in his influential 1975 study Discipline and Punish: The Birth of the Prison (hereafter DP).
+The plan of the paper is to first connect the concept with its immediate neighboring terms, especially punishment and surveillance.
+Then I will … Continue reading “Foucault’s Concept Discipline: A Systematic Analysis”

 Entertaining, Type-II Error-prone, Axiomatic Skepticism: An Incomplete Form of Systemic Doubt